-- Cash donations shall be accepted as follows: - o Amounts equal to or less than \$5,000.00 may be received by each Department Director and shall be deposited by the participating department into the Special Donations Fund; - Amounts equal to or less than \$100,000.00 may be received by each Assistant City Manager and shall be deposited by the participating department into the Special Donations Fund; - o Amounts greater than \$100,000.00 must be accepted by the Mayor and City Council through an agenda item considered at a regularly scheduled City Council meeting. - Any and all non-cash donations resulting in a capital asset as outlined within the City's Capital Asset Policy shall be accepted through an agenda item adopted by the Mayor and Council at a regularly scheduled City Council meeting. - Donations of non-cash items not meeting the capitalization thresholds within the City's Capital Asset Policy shall be accepted under the same terms and thresholds identified above for cash donations.
+- Cash donations shall be accepted as follows: - Amounts equal to or less than \$5,000.00 may be received by each Department Director and shall be deposited by the participating department into the Special Donations Fund;

-- Any donations requiring the City to sign an agreement for acceptance should be reviewed by the participating department head and the City Attorney's Office prior to execution. - Donations from Trust and Perpetuity Funds: Donations from trust and perpetuity funds shall be administered by the receiving department pursuant to the terms of the donation placed upon the trust by the donor. - Donations of Publicly Traded Equity and Debt Securities: Once accepted and received by the City, the Department of Financial Management Services will immediately liquidate the donation of a publicly traded equity or debt security.
+- Amounts equal to or less than \$100,000.00 may be received by each Assistant City Manager and shall be deposited by the participating department into the Special Donations Fund; - Amounts greater than \$100,000.00 must be accepted by the Mayor and City Council through an agenda item considered at a regularly scheduled City Council meeting. - Any and all non-cash donations resulting in a capital asset as outlined within the City's Capital Asset Policy shall be accepted through an agenda item adopted by the Mayor and Council at a regularly scheduled City Council meeting. - Donations of non-cash items not meeting the capitalization thresholds within the City's Capital Asset Policy shall be accepted under the same terms and thresholds identified above for cash donations. - Any donations requiring the City to sign an agreement for acceptance should be reviewed by the participating department head and the City Attorney's Office prior to execution. - Donations of from Trust and Perpetuity Funds: Donations of from trust and perpetuity funds shall be administered by the Department of Financial Management Services on behalf of the receiving department pursuant to the terms of the donation placed upon the trust by the donor. - Donations of Publicly Traded Equity and Debt Securities: Once accepted and received by the City, the Department of Financial Management Services will immediately liquidate the donation of a publicly traded equity or debt security.
 Sale proceeds will then be made available to the receiving department. - Donations of Cash and Real Goods: Donations of cash and real goods may be accepted upon completion of the following processes: - 1.
 The Beneficiary Department Head shall evaluate whether the donation: - a.
 Is in the City's best interest and is consistent with applicable City laws, policies, and resolutions; - b.
 Has any special restrictions and if so, if those restrictions are acceptable to the City; - c.
 Obligates the City to make an immediate or initial City expenditure which has not been included in the approved budget for the appropriate fiscal year; and - d.
 Creates a new, one-time or an on-going general maintenance obligation of the City. - 2.
 The City will maintain one Governmental Special Donations Fund to record governmental fund related donations activities.
-Proprietary fund related donations activities shall be recorded in the primary operating fund of the Department. - 3.
-The Governmental Special Donations Fund will be treated as a special revenue project fund.
-The Department shall be responsible for requesting appropriation through the annual budgeting process or through an M&C for new donations received. - 4.
-Restricted Donations that are not expended at the conclusion of the project and/or activity shall be transferred to the General Fund for the general use of the City. - 5.
-Restricted donations that do not meet the requirements of a Special Revenue Fund shall be reported in the beneficiary Department's primary fund or the General Fund - 6.
-Unrestricted Donations do not meet the requirements of a Special Revenue Fund and therefore should not be reported in the Donations Fund, which is a Special
+Proprietary fund related donations activities shall be recorded in the primary operating fund of the Department.